googleapis/api-common-java/README.md

 Java Versions
 -------------

-Java 7 or above is required for using this library.
+Java 8 or above is required for using this library.

+To build this project, JDK 11 or above is required.
+The build produces Java bytecode targeted for Java 8.

+The project uses Maven to build while it also provides Bazel build.

+If you build this project in Bazel, it requires Bazel 4 and basic UNIX commands (e.g., `cat`).

 Contributing
 ------------